yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 1. Set the conditions for the alert.
 1. Click **Save** when you are done.

 When DR is set up, YugabyteDB automatically creates an alert for _YSQL Tables in DR/xCluster Config Inconsistent With Primary/Source_.
-This alert fires when tables are added or dropped from DR primary's databases under replication but are not yet added or dropped from the YugabyteDB Anywhere DR configuration.
+This alert fires when tables are added or dropped from DR primary's databases under replication, but are not yet added or dropped from the YugabyteDB Anywhere DR configuration.

 For more information on alerting in YugabyteDB Anywhere, refer to [Alerts](../../../alerts-monitoring/alert/).